-Figure 1 presents driver license programs by state (whether operated by DMV, DPS, DOT, or other agencies).
-For ease of reference, the DLD organization types are also listed alphabetically by U.S. state in Table 2.
+Figure 1 presents DLD by state (whether it is operated by DMV, DPS, DOT, or other agencies).
+For ease of reference, a list of DLD organization types is also listed alphabetically by U.S. State in Table 2.

 Figure 1.
 Driver License Program by State